DanaSender/RCNN_Cell_Detection/README.md

 MS COCO object detection dataset) to achieve faster and more accurate learning without overfitting but the learning can also be from scratch.

-The image following displays marked cells in a given image.
+The images following displays marked cells in a given image.
 The image on the right is the network’s prediction.
 The image on the left contains the actual tagging done by a lab worker.
 ![Instance Segmentation Sample](assets/RCNN_vs_predicted_1.JPG)

 ![Instance Segmentation Sample](assets/RCNN_vs_predicted_2.JPG)

-The image following displays marked cells in new images.
-The images are new, therefore there is no actual labeling.
+The image following displays marked cells in new images therefore there is no actual labeling.
 ![Instance Segmentation Sample](assets/RCNN_on_new_images.JPG)